-Nonconforming structures legally established on a nonconforming lot of record before [Insert the effective date of this Ordinance] may be continued, enlarged, or redeveloped only in accordance with the standards in in Section 25-6.3, Nonconforming Structures.
+Nonconforming structures legally established on a nonconforming lot of record before January 1, 2025 may be continued, enlarged, or redeveloped only in accordance with the standards in in Section 25-6.3, Nonconforming Structures.

 Sec.
 25-6.4.3.
 Development of Nonconforming Lots